Archives

 Mapsheet 1D – Mount Magnificent summit loop

-Walkers heading in a south- north bound direction will take the new spur trail to the south.
-This part of the loop heads south gradually getting closer to the road before turning west to join the original spur just below the summit.
-The short but steep climb to the summit (380 metres above sea level) affords a magnificent view!
+South – northbound walkers can use the new spur trail.
+This part of the loop gradually gets closer to the road before turning west to join the original spur just below the summit.

-Walkers then return to the trail proper by turning around to descend to the the loop and this time following the old spur trail north.
+Walkers then return to the Trail by turning around to descend, this time following the old spur trail north.

 Mapsheet 5A: Bundaleer Reservoir

-A new reroute has been established near the Bundaleer Reservoir.
-The reroute crosses into SA Water land on the southern side of the channel opposite the crossing of the Spalding-Gulnare Rd where the Heysen Trail follows the channel from Spalding.
+Where the Trail follows the channel from Spalding the reroute crosses into SA Water land on the southern side of the channel opposite the Spalding-Gulnare Road crossing.

-Once in the SA Water land the trail crosses to the Ring Rd around the reservoir and follows this road across the dam wall and around to the Reservoir Car Park/Toilet at the North-Western corner of the reservoir (Grid Ref 710 958).
+- Within the SA Water land the Trail crosses to the Ring Road around the reservoir and follows this road across the dam wall and around to the Reservoir Car Park/Toilet at the NW corner of the reservoir at grid reference 710 958.

-The trail leaves the car park on the western side and after 50 m crosses a stile into private property, (the trail follows the northern channel but NOT in the fenced off channel land).
-The trail then follows the fence within the private property until it reaches the Aquaduct where it crosses a stile and meets up with the existing trail (at Grid Ref 706 969) and follows the existing trail north.
+- The Trail leaves the car park on the western side and after 50 metres crosses a stile into private property.
+The Trail follows the northern channel but not in the fenced off channel land.